tulz-app/frontroute/website/src/main/resources/doc/reference/built-in-directives.md

 pathPrefix("user")
 ```

-This `pathPrefix` matches if the current path starts with a `"user"` segment.
+This `pathPrefix` matches if the path starts with a `"user"` segment.

 It's a `Directive0` because a string constant (`"user"` in this case) is implicitly converted into
 a `PathMatcher[Unit]`.